Mohammad-Ghiyasuddin/Real-Time-Monitoring/README.md

 - Ensure you have `wget` and `tar` installed on both VMs.
 - Ensure you have appropriate permissions to download, extract, and run these binaries.
 - Replace `<version>` with the appropriate version number you wish to download.
+- Make sure you have enable the firewall( To access the specific port).

 #### In this project we have to use two instance one for web app and node exporter and another one is for Monitoring tools (Prometheus, Alert Manager and Black box exporter)